Hi, I'm Ro Slater, welcome and thanks for taking the time to read this far.

 Training, qualifications & experience

-I have worked in a number of different organisations including the NHS as a counsellor in GP practice offering short term therapy.
+I have worked as a counsellor in a number of organisations including the NHS as a counsellor in GP practice offering short term therapy.
 I've also been a counsellor for young people in schools and youth projects.
 I have extensive experience of working with young people, particularly teenagers.
 More recently I have worked for a local authority as part of an education inclusion team, supporting young people who are struggling within the education system.

 I also work as a supervisor for trainee and qualified counsellors, as well as providing private supervision to both GPs and social workers.
 I now work solely in private practice in Wembury.